peernova/kestra-client-sdk/go-sdk/docs/GroupsAPI.md

 > ApiUser DeleteUserFromGroup(ctx, id, userId, tenant).Execute()

-Delete a group for a user
+Remove a user from a group

 ### Example